szz-dvl/JSLoader/README.txt

 - In-progress:
   - Big one:
+  		* Strong PA, Compressed opt page. [ Allow user to remove group scripts from any of its included sites PA?? ] ====> Opt page refactor!
   		* Bind rules to domains, show them in PA ¿¿??
-  			* Strong PA, Compressed opt page. [ Allow user to remove group scripts from any of its included sites PA?? ]
+		* Completely remove logs feature !!.

 - Big fails:
   - Something is registering rules!
   - Cascade removes fails at some point.